-She described an essential partnership between Wider Church Ministries and congregations and Conferences.
-Citing her own 18 years as the pastor of local churches and 10 years as Southwest Conference Minister, she called for "more and deeper" ways to connect the work in the various settings.
+She described an essential partnership between Wider Church Ministries and congregations and conferences.
+Citing her own 18 years as the pastor of local churches and ten years as a conference minister, she called for "more and deeper" ways to connect the work in the various settings.

-Rogers-Witte, who turned 62 on the day of her election, reiterated the pledge she had made when first elected to the post two years earlier to make "our global ministries into our global ministries."
-Lifting up WCM's "connections, information, knowledge and 'best practices,'" she called on congregations and Conferences to provide "energy, excitement, passion and resources" to support the common work.
+She reiterated the pledge she had made when first elected to the post two years earlier to make "our global ministries into our global ministries."
+Offering such resources as "connections, information, knowledge and 'best practices'" from Wider Church Ministries, she called on congregations and conferences to provide "energy, excitement, passion and resources" to support the common work.

-Speaking about the global partnerships that the UCC and Disciples collaboration has enabled around the world, she said, "We've turned 'doing to' and 'doing for' others, into genuine global partnerships."
+She also spoke of the global partnerships that the UCC and Disciples collaboration has enabled around the world.
+"We've turned 'doing to' and 'doing for' others, into genuine global partnerships."
 Mission, she said, is a "willingness to be transformed ourselves through our relationships with others."

-Rogers-Witte cited a devastating earthquake in Turkey several years ago as an example.
+An example that Rogers-Witte described happened after a devastating earthquake in Turkey several years ago.
 After supplying tents and food to meet the urgent needs, the UCC provided a $2,000 grant from One Great Hour of Sharing to a group of women who eventually formed a co-op to create colorful scarves.
-As a result, many women now are able to buy school books and uniforms for their children and to equip a community center and a playground.
+As a result many women now are able to buy school books and uniforms for their children and to equip a community center and a playground.
 The scarves are currently being sold in numerous UCC churches.

 Acknowledging the pain of recent budget cuts, Rogers-Witte offered a plan by which "even with shrinking dollars, we can maximize the number of persons we share in mission around the world."
 The model she suggested was the Partners in Service program, in which a retired couple, Mary and Bill Ruth, gave five years in volunteer service in several locations.